-You would have noticed many times in a Taskbar, WMI Provider Host using your memory and CPU.
-In different instances, it has also been observed that WMI Provider Host has high disk usage.
+You would have noticed many times in a Taskbar, WMI Provider Host, using your memory and CPU.
+In different instances, you will observe that WMI Provider Host has high disk usage.

-Is is normal to use High CPU by WMI Provider Host?
+Is it normal to use High CPU by WMI Provider Host?

 No!
-It means that some of your installed application is behaving badly.
-More importantly, WMI Provider Host has more important role to play in the background.
+It means that some of your installed application is not working correctly.
+More importantly, the WMI Provider Host has a more vital role to play in the background.

 It allows the application to request information about your system.
-This process normally won’t take much of your CPU and memory.
-Once the process is completed, it will stop in the background.
+This process usually won’t take much of your CPU and memory, although it will stop in the background after completion.

-But, if it is running consistently then it gets affected by bad application or may be virus.
-So, before we go further you would like to know what is WMI Provider Host.
+But, if it is running consistently, then it gets affected by the lousy application or maybe the Virus.
+So, before we go further, you would like to know what is WMI Provider Host.

 What is WMI Provider Host (wmiprvse.exe)?

-WMI Provider Host stands for “Windows Management Instrumentation Provider Host“.
-Most of the application which are running on Windows 10 request information and data that are stored by Operating System.
+WMI Provider Host stands for “Windows Management Instrumentation Provider Host.”
+Most of the application which is running on Windows 10 request information and data that are stored by Operating System.

-WMI Provider Host work is to provide information that are requested by different application in different instances.
+WMI Provider Host work is to provide information that is requested by different applications in different instances.

 For any application to work smoothly, WMI Provider Host should be running.
 If you disable WMI Provider Host, most of the installed application becomes useless.

-Normally, WMI Provider Host doesn’t use much CPU and Memory.
-But, if it is using your CPU and Memory for a longer period of time then some of your applications are not behaving properly.
+Usually, WMI Provider Host doesn’t use much CPU and Memory.
+But, if it is using your CPU and Memory for a more extended period, then some of your applications are not behaving correctly.

-We have to fix this issue in order to run WMI Provider Host normally.
+We have to fix this issue to run WMI Provider Host normally.

-If you system is affected by Virus or Malware, you need to scan it with Antivirus.
+If your system is affected by viruses or Malware, you need to scan it with Antivirus.
 The good Antivirus will detect the program or application immediately and deactivate it.

-The work of the Virus is to be as identical as executable file.
-It is difficult to identify because it replaces the name and place themselves in the same folder.
+The work of the Virus is to be as identical as the executable file.
+It is difficult to identify because it replaces the name and places itself in the same folder.

 Once you have done a deep scan, it will isolate the program and eradicate it from your system.

 If it has not solved, we will look for the fixes in the article below.
-You need to go through each fixes one by one and completely identify the application that is creating an issue.
+You need to go through each repair mode one by one and ultimately identify the application that is creating an issue.

 Fixes for WMI Provider Host